diogolopes18-cyber/Discord_Bot/README.md

 # Upcoming features

-- **Twitch integration** in order for a user to get information about a specific streamer in their DMs
+- **Twitter integration** in order for a user to get information about a specific user, tweet or topic in their DMs
 - **Moderation measures** such as spam control
 - **Spotify suggestions**, users get the top Spotify playlist suggestions for a specific music genre